syncthing/docs/users/faq-parts/usage.rst

 If you use a package manager such as Debian's apt-get, you should upgrade using the package manager.
-If you use the binary packages linked from Syncthing.net, you can use Syncthing built in automatic upgrades.
+If you use the binary packages linked from Syncthing.net, you can use Syncthing's built-in automatic upgrade functionality.

 - If automatic upgrades is enabled (which is the default), Syncthing will upgrade itself automatically within 24 hours of a new release.